rsksmart/devportal-1.0/content/rsk-devportal/guides/starter-kits/dapp-automation-cucumber.md

 ## Conclusion

-Testing decentralized applications (dApps) is crucial for delivering a smooth user experience and ensuring the reliability of decentralized systems.
+Testing decentralized applications (DApps) is crucial for delivering a smooth user experience and ensuring the reliability of decentralized systems.
 Thorough testing of the frontend identifies and addresses usability issues, creating a user-friendly interface.
 [Cucumber](https://cucumber.io/) and [Playwright](https://playwright.dev/) form a dynamic duo in automated testing, blending behavior-driven development (BDD) and powerful browser automation capabilities.
 Cucumber, employing the human-readable Gherkin syntax, enables collaboration between technical and non-technical team members by describing application behavior in plain language.

 ## Useful Links
 - For information on other testing tools, see [Quick Start: Testing Smart Contracts](/guides/quickstart/hardhat/test-smart-contract/)